 It is a profound point, so pause here for a moment.
 Most people will tell you that intrinsic value is required to make money "money", but the truth is almost the exact opposite.
 Money is an abstraction which allows us to speak meaningfully about the value of different items otherwise unrelated.
 If the medium we use to express such transactional relationships has its own intrinsic value, it is not a very functional abstraction.

-Q: What are the three traditional features of money we can engineer?
+Prompt: What are the three traditional features of money we can engineer?

-A: Store of value, medium of exchange, and unit of account.
+Store of value, medium of exchange, and unit of account.

 Changing the nature of control¶